wlwl2/case-utils/README.md

 that, not only is the first character of each word transformed, the others are too ("EST" to "est").

-(9 July 2020 Update) The toStart() function name and functionality will probably change.
+9 July 2020 Update: The toStart() function name and functionality will probably change.

 ### Transformation function names